digitalillusion/silentdisco/README.md

 The server relies on `io.emit()` in order to broadcast the stream as fast as possible with fixed packet size.
 On client side the major bottleneck is represented by the time needed by `AudioContext.decodeAudioData()`, expecially on less modern devices.
-The delay needed to synchronize the streams is applied with amortization, otherwise would result in choppy playback (which actually becomes sensible above 0.5 seconds of latency)
+The delay needed to synchronize the streams is applied by mean of time-stretch; it means that the duration of each received sample will be shorter if the client is lagging behind

 #### Credits